uvtc/scatter-plot-by-date/README.md

 X-axis (date) data goes in the first column (and must be formatted like YYYY-MM-DD).
 Y-axis data in the second column.
 The titles for the plot's axes will come from the first row of the csv.

-Example:
+For example:

 ~~~
 Date,Height (cm)